eduinlight/c-raylib-hot-reloading/README.md

 ### Start the watcher

-Using ` inotify-wait` the watcher start listening changes in the game lib directory and recompile the game library.
+Using ` inotify-wait` the watcher start listening changes in the game library source code directory and recompile the game library.
 Open a terminal on the root of the project and execute:

 ```BASH